 - Indigenous health: Prof Alex Brown

-MDFA’s Research Grants Program funds projects that aim to reduce the incidence and impact of macular disease, and ultimately to find a cure.
+MDFA’s Research Grants Program funds projects that aim to reduce the incidence and impact of macular disease.
+Of course, our ultimate goal is to one day find cures for all types of macular disease.

-MDFA-funded researchers have focused on age-related macular degeneration (AMD) – both dry and wet – as well as diabetic eye disease and inherited retinal conditions.
-Read more about the research that MDFA has funded over the last decade in this publication, which is free and available to view online or download.
+MDFA-funded researchers have focused on age-related macular degeneration (AMD) – both dry and wet.
+Other projects have focused on diabetic eye disease and inherited retinal conditions.
+Read more about the research that MDFA has funded over the past decade in this publication, which is free and available to view online or download.